attilagk/monoallelic-brain/projects/monoallelic-brain/_posts/2016-03-02-ifats-regression-analysis.md

 title: Repeating Ifat's Regression Analysis with 5 More Genes
 ---

-TODO

-## Goal

-Reproduce and extend Ifat's previous regression analysis (documented [here][regression-slide], see also speaker notes for that slide) using the following sets of genes:
+Goal: reproduce and extend Ifat's previous regression analysis (documented [here][regression-slide], see also speaker notes for that slide) using the following sets of genes:

 * "8 genes that looked promising on the 2X2 table fisher exact test"
 * "all 13 genes from slide 3"

 ```r